openshift-labs/learn-katacoda/intro-openshift/fis-deploy-app/intro.md

-In this self paced tutorial you will learn how to build, deploy, and expose container based APIs using JBoss FIS 2.0 for OpenShift.
+In this self paced tutorial you will learn how to build, deploy, and expose container based APIs using JBoss Fuse Integration Services (FIS) 2.0 for OpenShift.
 This introductory service will expose a single API with several methods as well provide API Swagger documentation via FIS Camel SWAGGER.

 ## Before you get started